SamiAlouat/samigitt/README.md

 ### Hi there 👋, I'm Sami
 #### Software developer
 I'm sami from the netherlands and i'am a software developer.
-I really enjoy learning new languages and frameworks like java and python, and stuff like reactJS.
-You can check out my twitter @AlgorithmSami1 or my discord sami.py#8305
+I really enjoy learning new languages and frameworks like java and python.
+You can check out my linkedin samialouat or my discord sami.py#8305

 ## Skills & Technologies